JuliaLang/julia/doc/manual/strings.rst

 Another useful non-standard string literal is the byte-array string
 literal: ``b"..."``.
 This form lets you use string notation to express literal byte arrays — i.e. arrays of ``UInt8`` values.
-The convention is that non-standard literals with uppercase prefixes produce actual string objects, while those with lowercase prefixes produce non-string objects like byte arrays or compiled regular expressions.
 The rules for byte array literals are the following:

 -  ASCII characters and ASCII escapes produce a single byte.
 -  ``\x`` and octal escape sequences produce the *byte* corresponding to